cwnuramirah/tyna_lawyer/README.md

-# tyna_lawyer
+# Corporate Law Firm Website
-A commercial law firm website built with React and Strapi
+A responsive website for market-leading law firm using front-end framework `ReactJS` and headless CMS `Sanity`